 In what ways is this particular work of mercy evident in your ministry?
-Recall an instance when you were the recipient of a work of mercy undertaken by another person.
+Pecall an instance when you were the recipient of a work of mercy undertaken by Recall an instance when you were the recipient of a work of mercy undertaken by Recall an instance when you were the recipient of a work of mercy undertaken by another person.
 How does it feel to receive mercy from another?